hellozhilu/SaBTS/README.md

+# SaBTS
+Source codes for the article: "Stagnation-aware breakout tabu search for the minimum conductance graph partitioning problem"

 Zhi Lu, Jin-Kao Hao and Yi Zhou.
 "Stagnation-aware breakout tabu search for the Minimum Conductance Graph Partitioning Problem"

 The source codes of our proposed Greedy+SaBTS and Metis+SaBTS algorithm, along with the reimplemented StS-AMA algorithm are available in here.